Floorp-Projects/Floorp/toolkit/components/glean/docs/preferences.md

 ## Defines

-`MOZ_GLEAN`
+`MOZ_GLEAN_ANDROID`

-If unset, Glean and FOG are not included in the build.
+If set, recording Glean metrics are a no-op.
+Glean will not be initialized.
-Only unset on Android at the moment.
+Only set on Android.
-This define will likely be removed after we sort out how Android and Geckoview will work (see [bug 1670261](https://bugzilla.mozilla.org/show_bug.cgi?id=1670261)).
+This define will be removed after we sort out how Android and Geckoview will work (see [bug 1670261](https://bugzilla.mozilla.org/show_bug.cgi?id=1670261)).
-It can be queried in C++ via `#ifdef MOZ_GLEAN`, in JS via `AppConstants.MOZ_GLEAN`, and Rust via the `gkrust/glean` feature.
+It can be queried in C++ via `#ifndef MOZ_GLEAN_ANDROID`, and in JS via `AppConstants.MOZ_GLEAN_ANDROID`.

 `MOZILLA_OFFICIAL`